-Clear course deadlines allow students and faculty to effectively work together to assure students experience integrated classroom complete the program in a timely manner.
-Students that complete their degree program in a timely manner increase their retention and comprehension of the core competencies taught and assessed in each course and improve their NARM exam pass rate.
+It is to the student's advantage to complete courses within the trimester.
+Clear course deadlines allow students and faculty to effectively work together to assure students experience an integrated classroom and complete the program in a timely manner.
+Students that complete their degree program in a timely manner increase their retention and comprehension of the core competencies taught and assessed in each course and improve the NARM exam success rate.
 Degree completion also advances MCUs goals of educating more midwives, maintains MEAC accreditation and Title IV eligibility, and creates sustainability in the midwifery profession.